ClusterCockpit/cc-docker/README.md

 ### Info
 * Demo starts in production environment.
 * Uses prepared fixture data for databases (Changes will not be preserved).
-* ClusterCockpit will be initialized from scratch on every start (Changes will not be preserved).
+* ClusterCockpit is initialized from scratch on every container start (Changes will not be preserved).

 ### Setup
-The fixture data needs to be prepared once before the first start of the containers:
+The fixture data needs to be prepared once before first start of containers:
 * `$ cd data`
 * `$ ./init.sh`